rubenmate/dotfiles/README.md

 - Configure tmuxinator, tmux resurrect
 - Fix icons, cloning them makes them a mess
 - I can probably remove the submodules and install them with an script
+- Apps outside brew and the mac app store:
+  - Itsycal
+  - AppCleaner